mnooner256/usb-linux/README.md

 Windows and Winsync with minimal user intervention.

 This distro is also used to access machines that have a broken OS.
-To that end it comes with a LXDE and Ice Weasel.
+To that end it comes with a LXDE, Ice Weasel, and Filezilla.
 To save RAM they are not started by default.

 The created distro has several features.
 The most important of which is it loads completely into RAM.
 This means that it takes about 30 seconds from